nayehi/PML/README.md

 # PML
-Practical Machine Learning Final Project
+Practical Machine Learning Final Project: Prediction of Manner of Performance in Exercise

 The HTML file for this project was uploaded to gh-pages in this GitHub Repository.
 [View the Reader- Friendly HTML version](https://nayehi.github.io/PML/PML.html).